apache/spark/docs/sql-ref-syntax-aux-cache-cache-table.md

 ---

 ### Description
-CACHE TABLE statement can be used to cache the contents of the table in memory using the RDD cache.
-This enables subsequent queries to avoid scanning the original files as much as possible.
+`CACHE TABLE` caches the table's contents in the RDD cache within memory.
+This reduces scanning of the original files in future queries.

 ### Syntax
 {% highlight sql %}